Conflict and Tension 1918-1939Introduction

 Setting the Scene

 This introduction covers Setting the Scene within Outbreak of War for GCSE History.
-Revise Outbreak of War in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 5 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 1 of 10 in this topic.
+Revise Outbreak of War in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 1 of 14 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position